 At the end of the day, the Tax Court sided more with the Estate and concluded that Jackson’s image and likeness should be valued at $4,153,912.
 In so concluding, the Tax Court relied upon the Estate’s experts, California law (where Jackson died), and the unlawful allegations against him while he was alive that would have severely damaged his image and likeness rights.[i]

 I have written much on Section 6751(b), and a prior article of mine on this topic can be found here.
 However, put simply, Section 6751(b) provides that the IRS may not assess certain penalties against a taxpayer “unless the initial determination of such assessment is personally approved (in writing) by the immediate supervisor of the individual making such determination or such higher level official as the Secretary may designate.”
 In the Estate of Jackson case, penalties subject to Section 6751(b) had been asserted against the Estate in the notice of deficiency.
 Accordingly, that provision was in play for purposes of determining whether the penalties were appropriate.

 In cases of individual taxpayers, the Tax Court has held that the IRS must come forward with evidence of compliance with Section 6751(b) as part of its burden of production.
-See here.
+See my blog post on this topic here.
 However, that only applies to individuals and not estates.
 On this point, the Tax Court remarked on the Estate’s burden to show non-compliance with Section 6751(b):

 This is a somewhat unusual burden—the burden of producing evidence that no evidence exists of the Commissioner’s compliance with his obligation to show supervisory approval of penalties.
 We described the problem at greater length in our order denying the Commissioner’s motion to reopen the record.
 SeeOrder dated December 20, 2017.
 But the Estate failed to enter any evidence that the Commissioner didn’t comply with Section 6751(b).